Bayfield County restricts all public gatherings

 Local health officers may forbid public gatherings when deemed necessary to “help prevent the spread of contagious, communicable diseases if done out of necessity and within reason — or what is considered reasonable,” Bayfield County Public Health Officer Sara Wartman said.
 “For my local decision making, I often try to compare this pandemic to outbreaks of meningitis or whooping cough (pertussis) and look at the situation to see if we would be doing something similar for those diseases.
 All three of these — COVID, pertussis, meningitis — are Category I illnesses.”

-The penalty for violating the public gathering order, which remains in effect until Dec.
-4, will not be less than $200 or more than $500 for each violation.
+The penalty for violating the public gathering order, which remains in effect until December 4, will not be less than $200 nor more than $500 for each violation.

 Government steps to battle the spread of COVID-19 — such as instituting “Stay-at-Home” orders, face mask mandates and social distancing — have been fraught with controversy and lawsuits have been filed.